Single Vehicle Accidents

 Running Off Road.
 These accidents occur when a driver runs off the road or onto the shoulder of the road and subsequently collides with a fixed object.
 The National Highway Traffic Safety Administration reports that running off the road is the most common cause of single vehicle accidents.
 These types of events are more likely to occur on rural and curved roads rather than on straight sections of highways or interstates.

-There are several common causes of single vehicle accident, which include the following:
+There are several common causes of single vehicle accidents in the Atlanta area, which include the following:

 Adverse Weather Conditions.
 Single vehicle accidents are likely to occur when drivers have a difficult time navigating through elements like fog, ice, or rain.